What You Need to Know About Facial Recognition Home Security Cameras

 Facial recognition has drawbacks

 Ring cameras do not yet have facial recognition, but the bad press the company has weathered in the past year illustrates the technology’s theoretical negatives: big-brother surveillance, loss of privacy, hacking, and racial profiling.
-Cameras can struggle with recognizing dark-skinned individuals.
-Such a weakness has real impact if camera footage is deployed to track criminals.
+Independent testing shows performance can vary across demographics (NIST FRVT), and end‑to‑end evaluations highlight the role of capture conditions (DHS Biometric Technology Rally).
+Regulators have acted when deployments caused harms (see the FTC’s action against a retailer).
+Cameras can struggle with recognizing dark-skinned individuals, and errors can have real impacts if footage is used for identification.

 What to look for in facial recognition security cameras

 If you’re ready to add facial recognition to your home security system, shop and install with security and privacy in mind.
 Only purchase smart home devices that have strong protection protocols in place.
 At minimum, that means two-factor authentication and regular security updates.
-User-friendly controls to turn off video, audio, or specific functions (including facial recognition) are also important.
-Try to position your facial recognition device so that it records those actually on your property — not every passing stranger.
-And consider posting a sign nearby to notify whoever steps on your property that they are under surveillance.
+Prefer products that: process recognition locally or on a home hub; require explicit opt‑in; provide clear retention limits and one‑tap deletion of face data; document independent testing (NIST FRVT; DHS Rally); and publish policies on law‑enforcement requests.
+Try to position your device so it records those on your property — not every passerby — and consider posting a sign to notify visitors of surveillance.
+If you operate in the EU, ensure your use aligns with the EU AI Act; in the U.S., be aware of state biometric laws such as Illinois BIPA, Texas CUBI, and Washington’s statute, and follow the FTC’s biometric guidance on testing, monitoring, and data governance (FTC policy).